cbueche/ZenPacks.ShaneScott.QoS/README.md

 Authors
 -------

-- Shane William Scott did the initial 1.0 implementation
+- [Shane William Scott](http://www.shanewilliamscott.com/) did the initial 1.0 implementation.
+Kudos for his Zenoss skills and ZenPack-fu, Shane rocks !
 - Charles Bueche adapted the code and fixed some issues, eg the modeling for the Cisco ASR routers.